t4th/cortex-m3-rtos/README.md

 - [x] hardware critical section: enter, leave
 - [x] queue
 - [ ] examples
+- [ ] design documents in readme
+- [ ] write 1.0 summary (bad/good)

 ### 1.0+ Features
+- [ ] port examples to popular boards (discovery, nucleo)
-- [ ] static way to map HW interrupts to events (compile time named events?)
+- [ ] static way to map HW interrupts to events
-- [ ] stack over/underflow detection in Idle task
+- [ ] stack over/underflow detection
 - [ ] implement privilege levels
 - [ ] implement priority inheritance
+- [ ] PC application tracker
 - [ ] setup gcc project with cmake for linux
 - [ ] adapt HW layer for Cortex-M4
 - [ ] adapt HW layer for Cortex-M7
-- [ ] core tests
+- [ ] kernel API tests

 ### Other
-* build and simulated via keil uvision
+* simple build system with core simulator - Keil uVision
 * use ARM Compiler 6 for C++17 compatibility
 * runs on stm32f103ze (no cache, no fpu, simple pipeline)

 ## Implementation decisions
-* no automatic cleanup when task is terminated/closed
-* tasks should not keep information about system objects created during its quanta time
+* tasks should not keep information about life time of system objects created during its quanta time
+* KISS principle, due to educational purpose of the project.
+Simple data structures, linear searches, no bit hacking, no implicit code tricks.

 ### Scheduler
 * fully pre-emptive priority based multitasking
 * highest priority task are to be served first
 * tasks of the same priority should be running using Round Robin
-* idle task as lowest priority
+* idle task is always available at lowest priority

 ### Memory
-* static buffers for all kernel components
+* pre-allocated static buffers for all kernel components
 * no dynamic allocations

 ## Architecture
-Preview using UML.
-There are no objects, but it's okay to show code dependency.
+Dependency preview using UML.
 ![Alt arch](/doc/arch.png?raw=true)

 ## Tools